 Programmes named in the proposal are the Integrated Child Development Services (ICDS) scheme and Mid-Day-Meal (MDM).

 FSSAI and the Ministry of Women and Child Development proposed fortifying three main staples found in most Indian diets – wheat flour, oil and salt.

 Wheat flour will be fortified with iron, folic acid, and vitamin B12.
 Oil will have vitamin A and D fortification, while salt gets iron and iodine.

-Double fortified salt will season food served at ICDS and MDM centres by December 2018.
-Food using fortified oil and wheat flour served by December 2019.
+Double-fortified salt will season food served at ICDS and MDM centres by December 2018.
+Food using fortified oil and wheat flour will be served by December 2019.

 FSSAI will also encourage the commercial availability of fortified products on the open market, said the paper.

 Earlier this month FSSAI said manufacturers of fortified flour, oil, milk and salt would require a government certificate to verify nutrient claims.

 The circular set new guidelines for foods fortified with vitamins, iodine, folic acid and other nutrients, including minimum and maximum levels.